MicrosoftDocs/architecture-center/docs/example-scenario/ai/scalable-personalization-content.md

 ## Pricing

-To better understand the cost of running this scenario on Azure, we provide a [pricing estimator](https://azure.com/e/ce86a34735d64f1280812233b0071c4e) based on the following assumptions:
+To better understand the cost of running this scenario on Azure, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/).
+Good starting assumptions are:

 - Training data is of the same scale as the example dataset used (45.8 million rows).
 - Training needs to happen daily to update the serving model.